sjs-code-foundry/my-learning-journal/README.md

 ### JS Functions
 - [x] Blog posts automatically sorted by date
 - [x] "View More" button to display more posts
-- [ ] Consistent hook paragraph that displays the same on all pages
+- [ ] Home page has latest blog up top, with image displayed as a splash background
 - [ ] Each blog post is clickable, leading to a page that displays that one in full screen
 - [ ] Blog post list is only loaded once, then used repeatedly

 ### Navigation
-- [ ] Hamburger menu that appears for portrait mode (also for smaller landscape screens)
+- [x] Hamburger menu that appears for portrait mode
+- [ ] Implement hamburger menu for smaller landscape screens

 ### Responsiveness
 - [ ] All page units expressed in relative units